sukanyaJoy/nodejs/README.md

 <% %> --> plain javascript no equal sign=
 user-> reqiest = index.js ==> homepage --> index as view in index.ejs  passing additional variable
 title == express

+adding new folder "template" in view about.ejs, header.ejs and under the route add about.js --> adding link <a href="/">Home</a>